luyadev/luya.io/docs/guide/app/filters.md

 ## Create a new filter

-For creation of a filter extended from the `\luya\admin\base\Filter` add a new file with the filename suffix `Filter` in your LUYA project root folder or module folder `filters` and run the import command.
+For creation of a filter extended from the <class name="luya\admin\base\Filter" /> add a new file with the filename suffix `Filter` in your LUYA project root folder or module folder `filters` and run the import command.

 ```php
 <?php